 If you have an insulinoma, you may have symptoms of low blood sugar.
 These include

 sweating, confusion, and double vision.
 You may notice these symptoms more when you’re

 hungry or after exercise.
-If you have these symptoms several times in one week, consult
+If you have these symptoms several times in 1 week, talk

-- Insulinomas are tumors in your pancreas.
-They make extra insulin, more than your body
+An insulinoma is a tumor in your pancreas.
+It makes extra insulin, more than your

 your blood sugar gets too low, you can pass out and even go into a coma.